What Makes a Tree Protected and How Do I Find Out

 What happens if I conduct work on a tree that is protected without permission?

-Yes, you are able to appeal a TPO or preservation decision if you believe that it is not justified.
-But, you’ll need be able to present evidence to back your claim and explain that it is not necessary to appeal the TPO or order to preserve is not necessary.
+Yes, you can appeal an appeal of a TPO or preservation or TPO if you feel that it is not justified.
+However, you will need be able to present evidence to back your case and show why it is not necessary to appeal the TPO or the preservation decision is not necessary.

 Can I remove a protected tree?

-It is unlawful to take down a protected tree without obtaining the required permissions.
-If you want the tree to be removed it is necessary to seek permission from the council and provide evidence to support your case.
+It is against the law to remove protected trees without the necessary permissions.
+If you require the tree to be removed then you must apply for permission and provide the evidence needed to prove your case.

 Conclusion

-To conclude, knowing if the tree is protected is an essential aspect in ensuring that any tree work is legally completed.
-By understanding the different types of protection, and knowing how to check for them it is possible to be sure that you’re in compliance with the law and are protecting the trees in your care.
-If you are unsure about the nature of the protection of the tree you are in charge of, we suggest seeking advice from an experienced tree expert such as Blacktown Tree Services.
-Our team of experienced arborists will be able to inform you on the protection status of your trees and walk you through the required steps to ensure that you are following the legal guidelines.
-With our knowledge and dedication to provide high-quality tree services we will help you maintain the beauty and value for your tree.
-Contact us today by calling 0480 024 203 to schedule a appointment, and let us help you keep your trees safe and healthy.
+In conclusion, discovering whether the tree is protected is a crucial step to ensure that tree work is carried out legally.
+By understanding the different types of protection, and knowing how to determine if they are protected, you can ensure that you’re following the law and protecting the trees in your care.
+If you’re not sure about the protection status of trees, we suggest seeking advice from an experienced tree expert like Blacktown Tree Services.
+Our experienced arborists can advise you on the protection status of your trees, and will guide you through the steps to ensure that you are acting within the laws.
+With our knowledge and dedication to providing top-quality tree care We can assist you to preserve the beauty and value that your trees have.
+Contact us today at 0480 024 203 to schedule a consultation, and let us assist you to keep your trees safe and healthy.